- This event has passed.

 Magic City Books is proud to welcome Casey Cep, author of Furious Hours, recognized as one of the Best Books of 2019 by The New York Times, The Washington Post, Time, Dallas Morning News, and The Economist, for a virtual event in celebration of the paperback release of the book.

-This free event will be hosted on the Zoom platform and Facebook Live.
+This free event will be moderated by David Grann, author of Killers of the Flower Moon and will be hosted on the Zoom platform and Facebook Live.
 To register in advance visit: https://magiccitybooks.zoom.us/webinar/register/WN_QQWOWYzZSVOmSy8zwIACtQ.

 After you register, you will receive a confirmation email with details about how to join the event on Thursday November 5 at 7:00 central.